-Whether attending a free public lecture, becoming involved in resident life, or enjoying warm hospitality, College members develop a global network that reaches beyond the College's spectacular view of ocean and mountains.
+Whether attending a free public lecture, becoming involved in resident life or enjoying warm hospitality, Resident Members develop a global network that reaches beyond the College's spectacular view of ocean and mountains.

 Cecil Green's vision

-The College was founded in 1993 with a generous gift from Dr. Cecil H. Green, a UBC alum and co-founder of Geophysical Services Limited, which eventually became Texas Instruments.
+The College was founded in 1993 with a generous gift from Dr. Cecil H. Green, a UBC alumnus and co-founder of Geophysical Services Limited, which eventually became Texas Instruments.

 Dr. Green observed that the University was on the edge of pivotal change.
 Being an expert in only one field was no longer realistic, he realized.
 What if engineers could learn from historians?
 What would happen if artists were inspired by physicists?

-And so the idea for Green College was born: a centre at UBC for advanced interdisciplinary scholarship.
-The heart of the College's mandate was to foster connections beyond the traditional limits of academic discourse opening different disciplines to each other and the University to the wider local community and the world.
+And so the idea for Green College was born: A centre for advanced interdisciplinary scholarship at UBC.
+The heart of the College's mandate was to foster connections beyond the traditional limits of academic discourse, opening different disciplines to each other, and the University to the wider local community and the world.

-The College has formal ties with Green Templeton College, a sister institution at Oxford University also endowed by Dr. Green, and with Massey College at the University of Toronto.
+The College has formal ties with Massey College at the University of Toronto, and Green Templeton College, a sister institution at Oxford University and also endowed by Dr. Green.

 The College community